 Summer and Short-Term Housing Options

 Whether you are attending Summer Sessions, need a short-term place to land when you arrive in Berkeley, or simply want to stay in the Bay Area for the summer, UC Berkeley Housing now offers summer housing for newly-admitted undergraduate and graduate students and for students completing graduate work, research, professional training, and internships around San Francisco and Berkeley.
-Stay in the Panoramic Building in San Francisco, the New Sequoia Apartments, or Garden Village Apartments in Berkeley.
 Learn more or apply online now.

 The Berkeley Housing office is also offering short-term temporary housing contracts for newly-admitted graduate and undergraduate students, postdocs, and visiting scholars.
 Stay in a fully-furnished apartment while looking for permanent housing for the Fall.